Frequently Asked Questions

 Registration can be found here.
 Participants can register as individuals, or set up a team to walk with friends, colleagues, and more.
 You can always add more members to a team.
 Individuals can also register multiple people at once, such as family or friend groups.
-The registration fee is $100 per person walking, and you can choose to pay up front ot fundraise your fee.
-Children 3 and under can join parents at no cost.
+The registration fee is $100 per person walking, and you can choose to pay up front or fundraise your fee.
+Children 5 and under can join parents at no cost, but need to be registered as well.
 If the registration fee is not an option for you, please reach out and we'll make sure you find a way to walk.
-Email email@example.com for more info.
+Email firstname.lastname@example.org for more info.

 While not required, we welcome all participants who are walking to do additional fundraising for The Winter Walk (every dollar makes an impact, and we can help you with resources to fundraise!).